NerdyNot/ShellScribeAI/README.md

    go get github.com/manifoldco/promptui
    ```

    Alternatively, you can use `go mod tidy` to clean up and verify dependencies.
-This command will ensure that the `go.mod` and `go.sum` files are up to date and only include the necessary dependencies:
+This command will ensure that the `go.mod` and `go.sum` files are up to date and only include the necessary dependencies.

    ```sh
    go mod tidy